 If you are not comfortable applying online, you can choose the offline mode of application.
 The following steps highlight the method to apply offline for a Learning Licence:

-Step 2: Next, you have to fill in all the required details in the application and attach photographs and other required documents.
-Then you can submit the application form at the RTO along with the application fees.
+Step 2: Next, you have to fill in all the required details and attach photographs and other required documents.
+Submit the application form at the RTO and pay the fees.

 Step 3: After the form submission is completed and there are no issues with the form, the authorized officer gives you the date for the online test.